 A clear “I’m not hurt!” at the scene is often wishful thinking and can derail your claim down the road.

 Three: Keep your discussion limited to your symptoms and functional limits with doctors and nurses.
-There’s no need to discuss anything about who was at fault or whether you intend to make a legal claim after the crash.
+There’s no need to discuss who was at fault or whether you intend to make a legal claim after the crash.

 It’s time to put this accident behind you.
 So give Champlain Valley Law a call today.